Lee E. Richards

 In 1992, Lee joined the Kansas City Missouri Police Department where he worked until 2018.
 Here he learned many other Defensive Tactics systems as well as gained a certain 'perspective' that shows in his books in relation to Tuite.
 Lee cross trained in other Japanese and Chinese arts during his time with Oyata.
 He is a National Trainer with the National Law Enforcement Training Center and has been involved with that organization since 1998.
 He additionally received certifications in the Rapid Rotation Baton and Monadnock® Baton Systems.
 Training in the Law Enforcement circles has given him exposure to many other training partners and styles, such as Judo and Jiu Jutsu, which combined have greatly influenced the way he teaches.
 Law Enforcement BJJ training began with his assignment to the Police Academy in 1998.
 LEBJJ strips away techniques that are impractical outside the competition arena and focuses on the goal of getting someone prone, among other differences.
 Techniques that leave the practitioner vulnerable to a third party attacker are avoided.
 After retiring from the Kansas City, Missouri Police department he obtained a job teaching at the Warrensburg, MO Police Academy at UCM as well as the Sedalia, MO Police Academy located within SFCC.
 He additionally teaches a 6 day instructor certification at the Kansas City Regional Police Academy each year via N.L.E.T.C.
-In 2020 he became a board member of N.L.E.T.C.
+In 2020 he became a board member and then President of N.L.E.T.C.

 Lee trained directly under Taika Seiyu Oyata in his dojo as well as Taika's home, several times a week until Taika's death and continues to pass the knowledge he was given directly.

 Tony has over 44 years of Defensive Tactics experience.
 His initial yudansha ranking was in Shito-Ryu.
 After teaching that system for 3 years he began his study of Ryukyu Kempo in 1979 with Taika Seiyu Oyata which he then attained yudansha ranking in July 1981.
 After approximately 12 years of study within that system, Taika changed the name and curriculum of the system to RyuTe Ren Mei.
 Tony has been teaching/studying this system continually throughout all those modifications over the past 41+ years.